RyuzakiiL23/Betty_checker/README.md

 📋 To get started for web_term (for your sandbox), follow these steps:

-1. Go to your sandbox, the type:
+1. Go to your sandbox, then type:
 ```
 cd
 ```